mendhak/mendhak.github.io/drafts/2023-11-11-hands-on-llm-tutorial.md

 ![Fetch and summarize a page](../assets/images/hands-on-llm-tutorial/021.png)

 Try it with a few more URLs.
-You might find that the agent sometimes falls over and get into a loop (use the stop button next to the cell when this happens).
+It is not uncommon for the agent to sometimes fall over and get into a loop (use the stop button next to the cell when this happens).
 The agent isn't perfect and can get confused at times.

 ## Question answering over documents

 Although LLMs are trained by crawling over web content, even over trillions of tokens they don't have all the answers.
-This is especially true for documents or datasets that are specific to you or your business, which the LLM will not have had access to.
+This is especially true for documents or datasets that are specific to businesses and individuals, which the LLM will not have had access to.

 If we want an LLM to answer a question over a specific datset or document store with certainty, we would need to provide those documents to the LLM as part of its context.
 However, even with 100k+ token LLMs, this isn't feasible if there are lots of documents.
 The LLM will either lose attention or the large number of documents just won't fit.